MascotPhp/Mascot/doc/usage.rst

 .. note::

-    As Silex ensures that the Response status code is set to the most appropriate one depending on the exception, setting the status on the response alone won't work.
+    As Mascot ensures that the Response status code is set to the most appropriate one depending on the exception, setting the status on the response alone won't work.